IPM Team

 Tim Waters, Regional Vegetable Specialist, Franklin County Extension Director

 Waters specializes in IPM of potato, onion, carrot, dry bean, and other production vegetables in the Columbia Basin.
 He has worked for WSU since 2002 and been Eastern Washington’s regional vegetable specialist since 2006.
-Areas of interest include vegetable variety development, alternative cropping systems, and transdisciplinary IPM.
+Interests include vegetable variety development, alternative cropping systems, and transdisciplinary IPM.
 Waters received the WSU CAHNRS Faculty Excellence in Extension Award in 2016 and was a member of the team that received the USDA Western Region Excellence in Multistate Research Award in 2018.
+In 2024, he received the Rising Star Award from the Pasco Chamber of Commerce and was inducted into the Mid-Columbia Agriculture Hall of Fame.

 twaters@wsu.edu